0.8m3 of sustainable kiln dried logs

 A 0.8m3 bag is equivalent to 24 small bags or nets of logs.
 These premier ‘ready to burn’ logs are ideal for stoves, open fires, firepits and pizza ovens.
 They’re also suitable for DEFRA-approved stoves that can be used in a smoke control area.

-Bulk bag of British kiln dried hardwood logs for immediate burning on all wood burning appliances.
+Bulk bag of British kiln dried logs delivered

 This bulk bag is securely strapped to the pallet for safe delivery.
 We recommend that kiln dried logs are not stored in the bag, but stacked into a log store or garage.
 For this size bulk bag we recommend 3 boxes of kiln dried kindling and 1 box of 24 Flamers natural firelighters.